Fly Fishing in Central America

 Fly Fishing in Belize

-Central America’s smallest country is also the most popular among saltwater fly anglers.
-Home to miles of pristine saltwater flats, Belize is one of the best countries in the world to target the holy trinity of flats fishing – bonefish, permit, and tarpon.
-Protected since 2008, all three species are strictly catch and release so the populations are robust and the habitat is dreamlike.
-For us fly anglers, few things can top the experience of spotting tailing fish on the flats, slowly polling or stealthily stalking them until you are within casting distance, making the perfect cast and then waiting for the tug on the other end of the line.
 Protected by the world’s second longest barrier reef, the waters along Belize’s coast are warm, crystal clear, and stocked with marine life.
 Whether you are trying to pull off the elusive Inshore Grand Slam or simply want to land your first bonefish, permit, or tarpon on the fly, few places can top the combination of friendly people, experienced English-speaking guides, and a well preserved fishery like Belize.

-Belize’s Mesoamerican Reef stretches over 600 miles and is home to over 500 species of fish, so there is certainly more to target than just bonefish, permit and tarpon.
+Belize’s Mesoamerican Reef stretches over 600 miles and is home to over 500 species of fish, so there is certainly more to target than just bonefish, permit, and tarpon.
 It would be odd to spend all day fly fishing the flats and not see a large barracuda patiently idling nearby waiting to strike an unexpecting fish.
-Due to their incredible bursts of speed these can be terrific fun, just be sure to have a wire leader so you don’t lose your favorite fly on their razor-sharp teeth.
+Due to their incredible bursts of speed, these can be terrific fun, just be sure to have a wire leader so you don’t lose your favorite fly on their razor-sharp teeth.
 Another fish that is growing in popularity among fly anglers are trigger fish, which are aggressive by nature and make for colorful photos on a sunny day.
-You’ll often find schools of small jacks patrolling the flats, and these notorious fighters are fun practice for novices or another species to add to your list.
+You’ll often find schools of small jacks patrolling the flats, and these notorious fighters are fun practices for novices or another species to add to your list.
 Last but not least, Belize’s tropical coast is lined with mangroves and lagoons that can offer great action on snapper and snook.

 Fly Fish Permit Alley